-In this section we'll be looking at a handful of sample programs to see how Fabric apps work.
-These apps (and the smart contract they use) - collectively known as fabcar - provide a broad demonstration of Fabric functionality.
-Notably, we will show the process for interacting with a Certificate Authority and generating enrollment certificates, after which we will leverage these generated identities (user objects) to query and update a ledger.
+In this section we'll be looking at two sample applications to see how Fabric apps work.
+These apps (and the smart contract they use) - collectively known as "Fabcar" - involve querying a ledger that has been pre-populated with cars and then updating that ledger to add new cars and to change car owners.